Hypertension & Alcohol

 Alcohol can interact with hypertension medications and may lower its effectiveness and increase its side effects.

-What will do you feel, when you stop drinking alcohol?
+What do you feel, when you stop drinking alcohol?

-When you stop drinking, you may have some short-term effects such as craving for alcohol, irritability, uneasiness, anger, headaches, and difficult concentrating.
+When you stop drinking, you may have some short-term effects such as craving for alcohol, irritability, uneasiness, anger, headaches, and difficulty concentrating.

-These alcohol withdrawal effects are because your body practiced to it.
-Alcohol is an addicting agent, if you start experience alcohol withdrawal symptoms be patient and stay in control.
+These alcohol withdrawal effects are because your body start practiced to it.
+Alcohol is an addicting agent if you start experience alcohol withdrawal symptoms, be patient and stay in control.

-Do not consider these withdrawal effects as side effects instead, it shows that your body has started healing and getting used to be without alcohol.
-An alcohol withdrawal symptom is only temporary, which are stronger at the beginning and vanishes slowly.
+Alcohol withdrawal effects indicate your body has started healing and getting used to being without alcohol.
+An alcohol withdrawal symptom is only temporary; stronger at the beginning and vanishes slowly.

 The first benefit of stop drinking is you feel better altogether.
 The other common benefits are:

 - You can be able to lose weight.